ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 QuadPlane
 ~~~~~~~~~

-If the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 is not set (default),the vehicle will land at it's current location or proceed at current altitude to the lat/lon
+If the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 is not set (default),the vehicle will land at its current location or proceed at current altitude to the lat/lon
 coordinates provided (if non-zero) and land.
 The ALT parameter is used to determine final landing phase initiation rather than :ref:`Q_LAND_FINAL_ALT<Q_LAND_FINAL_ALT>` .
 This is the mission equivalent of the :ref:`QLAND flight mode <plane:qland-mode>`.

 If the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 is set (Use a fixed wind approach), the it will fly in plane mode to the lat/lon coordinates provided (if non-zero), climbing or descending to the altitude set in the NAV_VTOL_LAND waypoint.
 When it reaches within :ref:`Q_FW_LND_APR_RAD<Q_FW_LND_APR_RAD>` of the landing location, it will perform a LOITER_TO_ALT to finish the climb or descent to that ALT set in the waypoint, then, turning into the wind, transition to VTOL mode and proceed to the landing location and land.